 Gretchen DeBacker, legislative director

-Ms. DeBacker will work with the mayor and policy advisors to spearhead the effort to enact the policy goals of the administration.
-She will research, coordinate, and facilitate the implementation of new policies and programs.
-Ms. DeBacker is an attorney who has been in private practice for 14 years.
-For many years, she has served in leadership positions with the various organizations who are working to help the Toledo community.
+Ms. DeBacker works with the mayor and policy advisors to spearhead the effort to enact the policy goals of the administration.
+She researches, coordinates, and facilitates the implementation of new policies and programs.
+Ms. DeBacker was an attorney in private practice for 14 years.
+For many years, she served in leadership positions with the various organizations who are working to help the Toledo community.
 Ms. DeBacker is well known for her work on non-profit boards, developing mentorship programs, and serving as a volunteer for a wide variety of arts and community organizations.

 Ignazio Messina, communications director

-Mr. Messina will coordinate the city's internal and external communications, social media strategy, and work with the media.
-He is a native of New York but has lived in Toledo the past 15 years.
+Mr. Messina coordinates the city's internal and external communications, social media strategy, and work with the media.
+He is a native of New York but has lived in Toledo the past 16 years.
 Mr. Messina received a bachelors of science in journalism from St. John's University and was hired by The Blade in 1998.
 In 2000, he moved back to New York and worked as a senior editor covering programming for Cablevision Magazine and as a freelance journalist.
 In 2003, he rejoined The Blade and was assigned to cover education and later city hall.
-He lives in West Toledo and has a nine-year-old daughter.
+He lives in West Toledo and has a 11-year-old daughter.

 Michael Beazley, senior policy advisor

-Mr. Beazley will advise the mayor on a variety of forward-thinking proposals, policies and management strategies, including regional water, criminal justice reform, and governmental cooperation.
+Mr. Beazley advises the mayor on a variety of forward-thinking proposals, policies, and management strategies, including regional water, criminal justice reform, and governmental cooperation.
 Mr. Beazley has served in leadership positions in government and public policy for more than 35 years.
 He has served as director and chairman of the Lucas County Board of Elections, Clerk of Toledo City Council, Lucas County administrator, and Oregon city administrator.
 He has also served in board leadership positions in many nonprofit organizations.